UP | HOME

 1. generate an infinite stream of random LTL formulas with randltl,

-2. use ltlfilt to rewrite the W and M operators away (--remove-wm), simplify the formulas (-r), remove duplicates (u) as well as formulas that have a size less then 3 (--size-min=3), and keep only the 10 first formulas (-n 10)
+2. use ltlfilt to rewrite the W and M operators away (--remove-wm), simplify the formulas (-r), remove duplicates (u) as well as formulas that have a size less than 3 (--size-min=3), and keep only the 10 first formulas (-n 10)

 • print it